LBlend/mann-eller-kvinne/README-en.md

 1. Run the backend build script from the /backend folder `sh build_model.sh`

+2. Change the name of the file [.env.example] to `.env` og replace the values within it with your own

-2. Run the API with Python
+3. Run the API with Python
    `python3 src/api.py`

 #### Frontend